Sangshun/Electric-wheelchair/Introduction.md

 ### 2.Sensors

-- **Light sensor** (GPIO 16): can detect ambient light levels in real time, enabling the system to switch LEDs on in darkness and off in bright conditions.
+- **Light sensor (GPIO 16):** can detect ambient light levels in real time, enabling the system to switch LEDs on in darkness and off in bright conditions.

-#### - **2.2 Ultrasonic module** (Trig GPIO 23, Echo GPIO 24): measures distance by emitting ultrasonic pulses and timing their echo, used for obstacle detection and proximity alerts.
+- **Ultrasonic module (Trig GPIO 23, Echo GPIO 24):**  measures distance by emitting ultrasonic pulses and timing their echo, used for obstacle detection and proximity alerts.

-#### - **2.3 PIR motion sensor** (GPIO 25): senses infrared radiation changes from moving objects, allowing the system to detect human presence or motion events.
+- **PIR motion sensor (GPIO 25):**  senses infrared radiation changes from moving objects, allowing the system to detect human presence or motion events.

-#### - **2.4 ECG serial module** (/dev/ttyUSB0): streams raw electrocardiogram data over a serial port, which is processed to extract heart‑rate values for monitoring.
+- **ECG serial module (/dev/ttyUSB0):**  streams raw electrocardiogram data over a serial port, which is processed to extract heart‑rate values for monitoring.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/1d27bde6-b7b0-4c01-84a7-9ed85d17a059" width="50%" alt="Raspberry Pi" />
 </p>